vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/wvKGYvx/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

-In all cases the items are distributed so the space between neighboring items is always the same. **The three values differ only in a way how spacing between first and last item and the edge of the conteiner is calculated**.
+In all cases, the items are distributed, so the space between neighboring items is always the same. **The three values differ only in a way how the spacing between first and last item and the edge of the container is calculated**.

-- `space-between;`: first and last items have no space relative to the edge of container
+- `space-between;`: first and last items have no space relative to the edge of the container
 - `space-around;`: half of the space compared to the gaps between items
 - `space-evenly;`: same space as between items

 ## Align items
 We learned how to align items on the main axis using `justify-content`.
-What about the other axis, the `cross axis`?
+What about the other axis, the `cross` axis?

 The cross axis is the axis perpendicular to the main axis, that means:

 - in `row` mode, the cross axis is vertical
 - in `column` mode, the cross axis is horizontal

-You can use `align-items` property on the container level to define cross axis alignment.
+You can use `align-items` property on the container level to define cross-axis alignment.
 There are several properties you can choose from:

 - `flex-start`: align to the start of the cross axis
   - top in row mode